alexeygorelov/anki-manual-ru/templates/fields.md

     <code id=typeans>...</code>

-Advanced users can override the default type-answer colours with the css classes 'typeGood', 'typeBad' and 'typeMissed'.
+Advanced users can override the default type-answer colors with the css classes 'typeGood', 'typeBad' and 'typeMissed'.
 AnkiMobile supports 'typeGood' and 'typeBad', but not 'typeMissed'.